Gift Store: Web App Design

 Do you enjoy sending and receiving gifts?

-This is a concept shot of a web app for an online gift shop by our designer Sreelakshmi S Warrier.
+This is a concept shot of a web app for an online gift shop.
 Please show some love and share your thoughts and feedback.